a-kissu/boorud/readme.md

 - [ ] Add support for more sites.
 - [ ] GUI
 - [ ] Use command line arguments for input
-- [ ] Add support to save more info about the post downloaded like sources, tags etc.
+- [ ] Add support to save more info about the post like sources, tags etc.